6 months ago

 Of course, there is still value in making this data available, however.
 Companies may choose to use it as a benchmark for their own performance and growth, as an indication of growth in the language services industry, and a starting point for evaluating strategic options including M&A.

 While one driver of the Super Agencies/Leaders’ outperformance was M&A, the data suggests larger LSPs are indeed growing faster than smaller ones on average.
-16 companies on the Boutique list reported negative revenue performance in 2019 (27%), compared with three on the Challenger list (9%) and six on the Super Agencies/Leaders list (14%).
+17 companies on the Boutique list reported negative revenue performance in 2019 (27%), compared with four on the Challenger list (11%) and six on the Super Agencies/Leaders list (14%).

 The 2020 Slator Language Service Provider Index is a useful resource for language industry stakeholders such as service vendors, buyers, advisors, consultants, and investors when used in conjunction with Slator’s online news service and research, such as the recent the Slator 2019 Language Industry M&A and Funding Report, and other in-depth Data and Research.